wuziqiqiqi/PD/doc/source/aucu_initial_pool.rst

 Generating random pool of structures
 ------------------------------------
-As we have generated only two structures for training, we can generate more random structures using :meth:`generate_random_structures` method by altering the above script with
+As we have generated only two structures for training, we can generate more random structures using :py:meth:`~NewStructures.generate_random_structures` method by altering the above script with

 >>> from clease.structgen import NewStructures